 So, finding a location that allows you to reach your target market, but still meets your square footage needs and your budget — even when sales may be down — is key.
 And accounting for all of this from the start is the best way to keep food cooking and your doors open.

 Business expenses for convenience stores

-- Rent.
+Rent.
 Location can make or break your business.
-Take foot or car traffic into consideration when choosing a place to rent, as well as any nearby competition.
-At the same time, you’ll want to honor the same 10% rule as restaurant owners.
+Take foot or car traffic into consideration when choosing a place, as well as any nearby competition.
+At the same time, you'll want to honor the same 10% rule as restaurant owners.
 Keeping your rent in the 5% to 10% of revenue range is generally advisable if your budget permits.

-- Inventory.
+Inventory.
 Gone are the days of popping into a convenience store only to find soda and chips.
-In 2019, CNBC reported that fruits and vegetables sold just as well at convenience stores as popcorn and pretzels.
-As people seek out more produce and healthy prepared meals, you’ll have to factor the price and shorter shelf life of these perishable items into your business budget plan.
+In 2019, CNBC reported that fruits and vegetables sold just as well as popcorn and pretzels at convenience stores.
+As people seek out more produce and healthy prepared meals, you'll have to factor the price and shorter shelf life of these perishable items into your business budget plan.